Medicare does not specifically cover spouses. However, some people qualify based on their spouse’s or a former spouse’s work record.

 In these cases, Medicare can use the work record of a married enrollee to qualify their spouse for a plan.

-Unlike a spouse, a domestic partner cannot take advantage of waiting to enroll in Medicare Part B without paying a late enrollment penalty, and there are no special enrollment periods (SEP) for unmarried domestic partners.
+Medicare does not offer unmarried partners the same benefits as married ones.
+Unlike a spouse, a domestic partner cannot enroll in Medicare Part B without paying a late enrollment penalty, and Medicare has no special enrollment periods (SEPs) for unmarried domestic partners.

-For a person or their spouse to qualify for Medicare, they will need to have built up enough Social Security credits throughout their employment history.
+For a person or their spouse to qualify for Medicare, they will need to have built up enough Social Security work credits throughout their employment history.

-A person who develops a disability at age 62, will require the full 40 credits to qualify for Social Security disability benefits.
+A person who develops a disability between ages 31 and 42 years will require 20 work credits for Social Security disability benefits.
+On the other hand, a person who develops a disability at age 62, will require the full 40 credits to qualify for Social Security disability benefits.

 Not every type of employment counts toward Social Security work credits.
 If the spouse works for a local or state government that does not participate in Social Security, they will not earn credits.